-When in 2011, I and my wife came back home from our very abroad vacation to Croatia, we faced with our different friends’ multiple late advice: “You definitely should have to visit Montenegro!”
+When in 2011, I and my wife came back home from our first abroad vacation in Croatia, we faced with our different friends’ multiple late advice: “You definitely should have to visit Montenegro!”
 In response, we both just kept silent because didn’t have anything to say.
 That was our very first abroad trip and we couldn’t compare it to anything!

 (Back to that Croatia vacation, I can say that we still recall it as one of the best adventures in our life so far).

 So, this time, in autumn 2019, we eventually decided to go to well-advertised Montenegro.
 And what have we liked there?
 To be honest, just three things: nature, sea (but not beaches!), and national cuisine.
 From all the places in the World we have visited by now, I would place Montenegro somewhere in between Croatia and Turkey.
 What do I mean?